azumio/foodlens_api_docs/foodlens_api_v1.md

 **thumbnail** url to the thumbnail (only included if the **thumbnail** parameter is specified)

 #### Nutrition
-Nutritional information normalized to one unit of the food item.
-Usually this is 1kg however food items without servingWeight are not normalized.
+Nutritional information is normalized to one unit of the food item.
+Usually this is 1kg, however some food items are without servingWeight and are not normalized.
-To get the absolute nutritional values multiply it by the **servingWeight** from the **servingSizes** field
+To get the absolute nutritional values multiply it by the **servingWeight** from the **servingSizes** field.
+If **servingWeight** is not included assume 1.0 for the purpose of calculation.

 All values (including vitamins) are in kg.

 ### Serving Sizes

-**servingWeight** Total weight for this serving size in kg **unit** Serving size unit for display (localized)
+**servingWeight** Total weight for this serving size in kg

+**unit** Serving size unit for display (localized)

 ## Localization